AndresQuichimbo/CUWALID/docs/source/dryp_tutorial.rst

 3. netCDF files, when monthly fiels are provided
 4. netCDF files, for DAILY netCDF files
 5. netCDF files, for ensamble netCDF files (only for STORM)
+6. netCDF files, for IMERG half-hourly files using date placeholders (3B-HHR.MS.MRG.3IMERG.YYYYMMDD-Shhmm00-E042959.0240.V07B.HDF5.nc4)

 The time frequency of the of model should be in minutes as time units.
 Note that it is not the time step of the model, it is only of the forcing dataset.
+For IMERG format (option 6), if forcing time step is shorter than the model time step, all files within the model step are read and aggregated.

 The model also accept datasets that are not in the model grid projection, or do not have the same grid size.
 For those cases, we can specified if each dataset requires